 The practice will ensure that there are notices advising on the complaints process conspicuously displayed in all reception/waiting areas.
 Complaint forms are available at reception and the Practice website.

 2.2 Who can a formal complaint be made to?

-In the event of anyone not wishing to complain to the practice their complaints should be directed to NHS England:
+Complaints should be made to the Practice in the first instance.
+In the event of anyone not wishing to complain to the practice, they can make their complaint to NHSEngland at:

 In those cases where the complaint is made to NHS England, the practice will comply with all appropriate requests for information and co-operate fully in assisting them to investigate and respond to the complaint.

 Healthwatch Lewisham is also the current provider of NHS complaints advocacy.
 Contact details are:

 A complaint can be made by or, with consent, on behalf of a patient (i.e. as a representative); a former patient, who is receiving or has received treatment at the Practice; or someone who may be affected by any decision, act or omission of the practice.